 Why you’ll love this recipe

 - Easy to make.
-Making bread has never been this easy.
+Like protein bread, making homemade bread has never been this easy.
 Just put all its ingredients in a bowl, beat them up, and a super yummy batter is ready to go in the oven.

 - High in fiber.
 This recipe is high in fiber which is a step up from any mainstream grocery store bread.

 - Delicious.
 Coconut flour bread using coconut flour transforms the texture.
 It is super fluffy and buttery and perfectly enhances the taste of any food staple eaten with it.

 What we love about this recipe is just how much it tastes like good white sandwich bread.
 Even though coconut flour is a key ingredient, I promise you won’t be able to taste it!

 Unlike traditional bread, there isn’t any yeast required, and the ingredient list is very simple.
 Here is what you’ll need:

 - Coconut flour.
 The star ingredient.
 Be sure to use good quality coconut flour that is void of clumps or grittiness.